Nextflow config

 Override the auto-generated run UID |

-Experimental: UID fields (project_uids, ulabel_uids, space_uid, branch_uid) also accept named references: '?name' (lookup by name), '!name' (lookup, error if missing), '+name' (create if missing).
+Experimental: UID fields (project_uids, ulabel_uids, space_uid, branch_uid) also accept named references: '?name' (lookup by name, omit if missing), '!name' (lookup, error if missing), '+name' (create if missing).
 This is an experimental feature and may be removed in a future release.

 lamin.run / lamin.transform - record-specific metadata¶